npatt14/Aptus/README.md

 - Supabase (PostgreSQL)
 - Jest for testing

-### Infrastructure

-- GitHub Actions for CI/CD
-- Containerization ready

 ## 📊 Advanced LLM Evaluation System

-A key feature of this application is its sophisticated LLM evaluation system:
+A key feature of this application is its  LLM evaluation system:

 1. **Dual-LLM Architecture** - Uses a second LLM call to independently evaluate the output quality of the first LLM
 2. **Comprehensive Metrics** - Evaluates position accuracy, time accuracy, rate accuracy, and overall quality